aonufrei/threads-docs/threads.md

 */
 ```

-The list of random integers is created in separate thread, so the main thread performs the required task faster.
+The list of random integers is created in a separate thread, so the main thread performs the required task faster.